totoroyyb/totoroyyb/README.md

 ## Hi folks! 👋

 My name is Yibo Yan, and I am currently a MSCS student at Yale University.
-Before that, I graduated from UC Davis in Computer Science too.
+Before that, I got my BSc degree in Computer Science from UC Davis.

 ## Repo Stats